deskpro/install/README.md

 # Installing DeskPRO

-This repository contains a set of Ansible playbooks that you can use to install DeskPRO and its dependencies (MySQL, Elasticsearch) to a single server.
+This repository contains a set of Ansible playbooks that you can use to install DeskPRO and its dependencies (PHP, Nginx, MySQL, Elasticsearch) to a single server.
 These playbooks can currently be used with:

 * Ubuntu 14.04